 In 1874, when gold was discovered in the Cassair Mountains of British Columbia, Canada, Nellie joined up with a group of 200 Nevada miners headed northward.
 At Telegraph Creek, she set up another boarding house for miners.
 Again, she looked after the miners, providing help when they needed it and looking after them when they were ill.
 A devout Catholic, Nellie began collecting money for Sisters of St. Anne in Victoria to build a hospital.
 Appreciative of her care, they were quick to help.

 Sometime later, Cashman traveled to Victoria to deliver $500 dollars in donations, which would help the nuns in building St. Joseph’s Hospital.
 While there, she heard that 26 miners had been stranded in a snowstorm back in the Cassiar Mountains.
 Wasting no time, she organized a rescue expedition with six men, and a number of pack animals carrying 1,500 pounds of supplies and took off with the expedition to find the stranded men.
 Conditions in these mountains were so hazardous at the time, that even the Canadian Army had refused to mount a rescue.
 When they heard about Cashman’s expedition, the commander sent his troops to find her and return her and the men back to safety.
 However, when they did find her, she refused to return without the stranded miners.

 After 77 days, sometimes treading through as much as ten feet of snow, she finally found the men, who turned out to number more than 75 rather than the rumored 26.
 Suffering from severe scurvy, she loaded them up with Vitamin C in their diets and nursed them back to health.

 When the Cassiar strike played out, Nellie headed for the silver fields of Arizona in 1879.
 First settling in Tucson in 1879, she opened the Delmonico Restaurant, the first business in town to be owned by a woman.
 Though she often gave her food away free to the hungry, her restaurant was a success.
-But her time in Tucson would be short lived, as in 1880, she sold the restaurant and moved on to the new silver rush and booming town of Tombstone.
+But her time in Tucson would be short-lived, as, in 1880, she sold the restaurant and moved on to the new silver rush and the booming town of Tombstone.